deathbyknowledge/cface/README.md

 This same worker also has a cron trigger that nukes the vector index and the R2 bucket (with face images) every day at 12:00.

 ### HTML Client
-Putting it all together, just an HTML file in `facenet-worker/public/index.html` where you can take a picture of yourself and upload it or match against the database.
+Putting it all together, just an HTML file in `site/index.html` where you can take a picture of yourself and upload it or match against the database.
 It is hosted as a simple static site.

+We host the face detection model weights (small) in `site/models`.